gsilva00/FSI-Project/LOGBOOK9.md

 ### aes-128-ctr

-By analyzing the [CTR decryption scheme](/images/LOGBOOK9/scheme_CTR_decryption.png), we can see that the corrupted ciphertext byte will only affect the (single) respective byte in the plaintext, because the CTR mode decrypts the ciphertext block by XORing it with the keystream (this keystream is generated by encrypting a nonce concatenated with a counter, using the key).
-This means that the ciphertext block does not go through the decryption process - the keystream does - and is instead XOR'ed (which is naturally done byte-by-byte, giving it the byte-independent characteristic, which results in the corrupted byte not propagating to the rest of the plaintext block), with the keystream to obtain the plaintext block.
+By analyzing the [CTR decryption scheme](/images/LOGBOOK9/scheme_CTR_decryption.png), we can see that the corrupted ciphertext byte will only affect the respective byte in the plaintext (only 1!), because the CTR mode decrypts the ciphertext block by XORing it with the key stream (which is generated by encrypting a nonce concatenated with a counter, using the key).
+This means that the ciphertext block does not go through the decryption process - the key stream does - and is instead XOR'ed (which is naturally done byte-by-byte, giving it the byte-independent characteristic, which results in the corrupted byte not propagating to the rest of the plaintext block), with the key stream to obtain the plaintext block.

 ![Uncorrupted CTR ciphertext in bless](/images/LOGBOOK9/cipher_ctr_before.png)

 Image 7: Excerpt of the uncorrupted CTR ciphertext in `Bless`

+---

 ![Corrupted CTR ciphertext in bless](/images/LOGBOOK9/cipher_ctr_after.png)

 Image 8: Excerpt of the corrupted CTR ciphertext in `Bless`

+---

 ```bash
 openssl enc -aes-128-ctr -d -in corrupted_cipher_ctr.bin -out corrupted_decrypted_ctr.txt -K 00112233445566778889aabbccddeeff -iv 0102030405060708